Market Times:

 Portfolio Diversification

 Apart from Bitcoin, some whales invest in other digital assets to diversify their cryptocurrency holdings.
-This strategy allows them to mitigate risk and to
+This strategy allows them to mitigate risk and to potentially profit from various areas of the cryptocurrency market while minimizing potential losses.

 Long-term holding